flame-code/FLAME/docs/single_point.rst

     default: ``No default value.``

 **usesocket**: (logical) Activates the communication scheme over unix or TCP sockets.
 The i-Pi protocol is used.
 Note: the server side of the socket communication has to be initiallized first before FLAME can connect to the socket.

     default: ``False``

-**sockinet**: (integer) Activates the communication scheme over unix or TCP sockets.
-The i-Pi protocol is used.
-    Note: the server side of the socket communication has to be initiallized first before FLAME can connect to the socket.
+**sockinet**: (integer) Selects Unix socket or internet (TCP) socket.

     default: ``0``